dazzo5/supticketproject.github.io/README.md

 - How to handle logging in and creating a valid json web token
 - How to add and change information in the database
 - How to get information from a database
-- How to create database mnodels
+- How to create database models
-- How to test your backend with rest client and postman
+- How to test your backend with REST client and postman
 - How to use React Router
 - How to connect your frontend to the backend